tearflake/symbolverse/docs/symbolverse.md

 The above grammar defines the syntax of *Symbolverse*.
 To interpret these grammar rules, we use special symbols: `<...>` for noting identifiers, `... := ...` for expressing assignment, `...+` for one or more occurrences, `...*` for zero or more occurrences, `...?` for optional appearance, and `... | ...` for alternation between expressions.
 All other symbols are considered as parts of the *Symbolverse* language.

 In addition to the above grammar, user comments have no meaning to the system, but may be descriptive to readers, and may be placed wherever a whitespace is expected.
-Single line comments begin with `//`, and reach to the end of line.
-Multiline comments begin with `/*` and end with `*/`, so that everything in between is considered as a comment.
+Single line comments are embraced within a pair of `/` symbols.
+Multiline comments are embraced within an odd number of `/` symbols placed at the same distance from the beginning of line, so that everything in between is considered as a comment.

 ### 2.2. semantics